What skills and experiences created the foundation for your career in community management? [2:04]

 If you enjoy our show, please know that it’s only possible with the generous support of our sponsor: Higher Logic.

 “You can be the greatest community professional in the world but if you don’t have resources and support, you’re just not going to be effective, you’re not going to be as successful as you can be.” –@patrickokeefe

-“Wikimedia found out the hard way that when you focus too much on tech, you neglect the human element and you lose a lot of what makes your community special. … You need things like invitation culture and funding community members to do cool stuff, simple things like in-person meetups and conferences.
-All the best stuff that any of us has done has come from just being together in a space and [feeling] safe throwing some spaghetti.” –@keilanawiki
+“Wikimedia found out the hard way that when you focus too much on tech, you neglect the human element, and you lose a lot of what makes your community special. … You need things like invitation culture and funding community members to do cool stuff; simple things like in-person meetups and conferences.
+All the best stuff that any of us have done has come from just being together in a space and [feeling] safe throwing some spaghetti.” –@keilanawiki

 “Community guidelines shouldn’t just create this idea of everyone being the same.
 They create a baseline for us to respect each other and be productive.” –@patrickokeefe

 “You have to get that intersection between community mission and user need, and you have to figure out what that community mission is before you launch your community.” –@davecayem

 - Sponsor: Higher Logic, the community platform for community managers

 - Community Signal’s Patreon campaign